Astrogeology Research Program

-The Early Days
+The early days

 Gene Shoemaker founded the Astrogeology Research Program August 25, 1960.
 The research program started out as the Astrogeologic Studies Group at the United States Geological Survey center in Menlo Park, California.
 The research program was moved to Flagstaff, Arizona (starting in December 1962 and completed in 1963).
 Flagstaff was chosen as the location due to its proximity to Meteor Crater and the volcanic craters and lava flows of the San Francisco volcanic field.
-Dr. Shoemaker retired from the USGS in 1993.
+Shoemaker retired from the USGS in 1993.
 He remained on Emeritus status with the USGS and maintained an affiliation with Lowell Observatory until his death in a car accident in Australia in 1997.

-Gene was involved in the Lunar Ranger and Surveyor programs and continued with the crewed Apollo programs.
-He culminated his lunar studies in 1994 with new data on the Moon from Project Clementine, for which he was the science-team leader.
-Gene collaborated closely with his wife, Carolyn, a planetary astronomer.
-The discovery of Comet Shoemaker-Levy (which impacted Jupiter in 1994) with colleague David Levy, gained them worldwide fame.
-This was just one of Gene's many great accomplishments.
+Shoemaker was involved in the Lunar Ranger and Surveyor programs and continued with the crewed Apollo programs.!He culminated his lunar studies in 1994 with new data on the Moon from Project Clementine, for which he was the science-team leader.
+He collaborated closely with his wife, Carolyn, a planetary astronomer.
+The impact of Comet Shoemaker-Levy into Jupiter in 1994 was widely publicized.

 Starting in 1963, the Astrogeology Science Center played an important role in training astronauts destined to explore the lunar surface and in supporting the testing of equipment for both crewed and uncrewed missions.